metaplex-foundation/docs/docs/token-metadata/v1.1.0/specification.md

 :::

-This has the following advantages:
+This implementationhas the following advantages:

 - Easy to identify which collection any given NFT belongs to without making any additional on-chain calls
 - Possible to find all NFTs that belong to a given collection by making a `getProgramAccounts` call
-- Simple and small, so adds no on-chain rent storage costs
+- Uses existing padding at the end of `Metadata` so adds no on-chain rent storage costs

 ### **Token Standards**

 As token usage has evolved on Solana, it has become clear that there are more types of tokens than simply "fungible" and "non-fungible" tokens.
 An example is something the community is calling a "semi-fungible token", a SPL token with a supply greater than 1 but which has typical NFT attributes such as an image and an attributes array in the JSON metadata.
 The consensus seems to be that these should be stored in wallets in the same view as standard NFTs, or in their own view but separate from "standard" fungible SPL tokens.
 These tokens are becoming popular in gaming contexts to support fungible items such as a kind of sword or a piece of wood, etc. but which are in a different league from typical fungible SPL tokens such as USDC.

-In order to support this particular use-case but also to make the standard broad enough to allow expansion to other token types in the future, we are proposing adding a `token_standard` field to the `Metadata` struct which will map to particular JSON metadata standards and will be used to objectively differentiate token types.
+In order to support this particular use-case but also to make the standard broad enough to allow expansion to other token types in the future, we are adding a `token_standard` field to the `Metadata` struct which will map to particular JSON metadata standards and will be used to objectively differentiate token types.

 This solves a current pain-point for third parties such as wallets which are applying inconsistent and varying heuristics to determine what is and is not an "NFT".